 Historic Styles of Ikebana

-The patterns and styles of Ikebana evolved in such a way that by the late 15th century these arrangements were enjoyed not only by the imperial family and their retainers, but also by common citizens.
+The patterns and styles of Ikebana evolved in such a way that by the late 15th century these arrangements were enjoyed not only by the imperial family and their retainers but also by common citizens.
 The first form of Ikebana was known as Kuge, where only a few flower stems and evergreen branches were used.
 Ikebana then evolved into a more complex art form with its own set of rules and instructions.
-Ocassionally, there were festivals held to show off this art form.
+Occasionally, there were festivals held to show off this art form.
 A lot of the examples had a tall, upright stem in the middle of the arrangement accompanied by two smaller stems on either side.
 In the early 1600’s, castles were constructed using these arrangements.

 The Rikka style developed as an expression of the beauty of nature.
 There are seven branches in total that represent valleys, waterfalls, hills, and other natural objects, all arranged in a beautiful way.
 Chabana emerged specifically for tea rooms.
-It emphasized rustic simplicity, and helped make way for the next style to develop which was Nageire.
-This style is non structured; it has a tight bundle of sticks to form a classical triangle arrangement.
+It emphasized rustic simplicity and helped make way for the next style to develop which was Nageire.
+This style is non-structured; it has a tight bundle of sticks to form a classical triangle arrangement.
 This led to Shoka, which uses only three different branches that represent heaven, earth, and human and used to show the uniqueness and beauty of the individual plant.

 Contemporary Styles of Ikebana

-In the 20th century, a looser, more free style became popular in ikebana because of modernism.
+In the 20th century, a looser, more freestyle became popular in ikebana because of modernism.
 The upright choice of Moribana is a basic floral structure; it means “piled up flowers”, which it literally is.
 They are secured in a basket or vase using needlepoint holders or metal frogs.
 The “slanting” style of Moribana is reversed.
 All of the materials in the arrangement are slanted, giving them a softer, more beautiful look.
 The upright style of Nageire is arranged in a tall, narrow container without using any needlepoint holders to hold the arrangement.
 It can be just one flower, or a many thrown in together.
 The slanted style of Nageire is gentle and flexible, best suited for beginners of the art form.

 Ikebana, although modernized, has a special place in Japanese culture.
 It provides simplicity as well as natural beauty.
 Since the stems and flowers in the arrangements each have a specific meaning, this makes ikebana a unique form of floral arrangement.
 Since Japanese culture is constantly evolving, ikebana is as well.

 Ikebana is one of the most beautiful floral arranging techniques.
 Its simple beauty gives meaning to an otherwise dull floral arrangement.
-It history gives us all an in depth look into an art form`s place in Japanese culture.
+It history gives us all an in-depth look into an art form`s place in Japanese culture.

 - Ikebana International Dallas